Gonzman/PocketBase/README.md

 # Important
-**All functions are at the level of the pre 0.23.x version of PocketBase, and the latest functions are not implemented.**
+**All functions are at the level of the pre 0.23.x version of PocketBase, and the latest functions are not implemented.
+It should be compatible with the v0.26.6**

 # PocketBase